clark-ewerton/restassured-apirest-example-java-maven-junit-allure/README.md

 ### src/main/java

-#### test
-Base Test that sets the initial aspects to make the requests using RestAssured.
-It also has the configuration to deal with `BigDecimal` returns and SSL configuration.

 #### client
 Classes that do some actions in their endpoints.
-It's used my the `FullSimulationE2ETest` to demonstrate and e2e scenario.
+It's used my the `FullE2ETest` to demonstrate and e2e scenario.

-#### commons
-It contains a class where will format the URL expected when we create a new resource in the `simulation` endpoint.
-You can add any class that can be used in the project.

 #### config
 The class `Configuration` is the connections between the property file `api.properties` located in `src/test/resources/`.